 WE HAVE THE ANSWERS!

-There are many things that will help prevent infestations:
+There are many things that will help with pest management and prevent infestations:

 - Keep bushes, trees, and landscaping trimmed and not touching the home